The human body works hard to maintain a pH score of 7.4, which is moderately alkaline.

 The most common osteoporotic fractures are of the spine and hips.

 Sufferers of osteoporosis who have strong muscles will suffer fewer injuries, as their muscles can take some of the strain of, for example, leaning over and coughing.

 Sufferers with weak muscles, such as the ones on acidic diets whose bodies borrow calcium, magnesium and potassium from their muscles, will indeed be severely disabled.

 Brittle bone diseases are potentially so disabling as to leave sufferers completely immobile.
 Alkaline bodies are less likely to suffer from these than acidic bodies.

 Introducing an alkaline diet, alkaline water filter, and an alkaline supplement can all lower your chances of developing brittle bones.

 To start your journey towards alkalinity, you could start by alkalising your water with our Alkaline Water Jug or obtain alkaline water on tap via our Energy Plus Water Filter System.
-Alternatively, you could use our alkalising water sachets.
+Alternatively, you could use our alkalising tea bags.